awsdocs/amazon-efs-user-guide/doc_source/wt1-test.md

 You now have successfully created and mounted an Amazon EFS file system on your EC2 instance in your VPC\.

 The file system you mounted doesn't persist across reboots\.
-To automatically remount the directory you can use the `fstab` file\.
+To automatically remount the directory, you can use the `fstab` file\.
 For more information, see [Automatic Remounting on Reboot](accessing-fs-nfs-permissions-per-user-subdirs.md#accessing-fs-nfs-permissions-per-user-subdirs-auto-mount-on-reboot)\.
 If you are using an Auto Scaling group to launch EC2 instances, you can also set scripts in a launch configuration\.
 For an example, see [Walkthrough: Set Up an Apache Web Server and Serve Amazon EFS Files](wt2-apache-web-server.md)\.

 ## Next Step<a name="step3-next-step"></a>